 Classic Tofu Stir-Fry

 How to Oven-Bake Tofu: This recipe is a classic tofu dish, yet the way it's prepared is unlike anything you've ever tried.
-Dana of Minimalist Baker picked up the cooking trick from a waitress when she thought she was enjoying fried tofu, only discover it was in fact baked.
+Dana of Minimalist Baker picked up the cooking trick from a waitress when she thought she was enjoying fried tofu, only to discover it was, in fact, baked.
 The latter is healthier but tastes just as indulgent, so it's the best of both worlds.
 Just like the aforementioned Brussels sprout salad, the answer lies in patting it dry and then setting it out to dry before oven-baking it at a high temperature until it's browned.

 The Recipe: Not only will the tofu be a perfect, meat-like consistency, but the sauce in this stir-fry is good enough to drink by the gallons (though it's probably best not to do that).
 It's a glorious combination of low-sodium soy sauce, ginger, brown sugar, and maple syrup.
-Keep things light by enjoying it with a medley of veggies, or serve it over rice for a hardier spin.
+Keep things light by enjoying it with a medley of veggies, or serve it over rice for a heartier spin.